Judithcodes/KMeans-Algorithm/Readme.md

-Kmeans implementation. using sklearn module(Kmeans.ipyn) and implementation from scratch(Kmeans_scratch)
+Kmeans implementation. using sklearn module(Kmeans) and implementation from scratch(Kmeans_scratch)